iiSilentRaga/mibro/README.md

  * At 3 reports, the reported user will be warned
  * At 5 or more, the moderators of the server will be informed
  * One user can report an other user only once

-There will be an update soon which will extend this feature in some ways.

 *Command:* `!report @someone your reason`